Does an LLC Need an Operating Agreement in Florida?

-Only a handful of states require that new LLC’s set up an operating agreement.
-However, even if there is no legal requirement to do so, you definitely need one.
-When things are going good, people don’t see the necessity for the operating agreement, but when disagreements arise, having one can make all the difference.
-Also, retaining a knowledgeable West Palm Beach LLC and business litigation attorney to assist with your LLC and drafting of an operating agreement is important:
+Only a handful of states statutorily require that new LLC’s create an operating agreement.
+Even if there is no legal requirement to do so in Florida, however, an LLC should have one.
+When things are going well within an LLC, members often don’t see the necessity for an operating agreement, but when disagreements arise, having one can make all the difference.
+Here are several of the main reasons why an operating agreement is important:

-Determines Management Type
+An Operating Agreement Determines Management Type for the LLC

-How and By Whom Decisions Will be Made
+An Operating Agreement Determines How and By Whom Decisions Will be Made

-Procedures When a Member Wants to Sell
+An Operating Agreement Determines the Procedures for When a Member Wants to Sell

-This can be an entirely different scenario than a member who just wants to sell their interest.
+This can be an entirely different scenario than a member who just wants to sell his or her interest.
 Unfortunately, life events can alter someone’s situation – such as a death in the family, divorce, health problems, or financial issues.
 Having rules spelled out ahead of time when you are preparing an operating agreement can help solve these issues without involving a lot of emotions during a particularly rough time for the member.

-Updating Your Operating Agreement
+Updating the LLC’s Operating Agreement